Codeinwp/visualizer/readme.txt

 <p><a href="https://themeisle.com/plugins/visualizer-charts-and-graphs/?utm_source=plugin-readme&utm_medium=visualizer&utm_campaign=description" rel="nofollow">Visualizer: Tables and Charts Manager for WordPress</a> is a powerful and easy to use plugin used to create, manage and embed interactive, responsive charts & tables into your WordPress posts and pages.</p>

-The plugin uses the Google Visualization API, DataTables.net, and ChartJS libraries to add responsive and animated charts, graphs, and tables, supporting cross-browser compatibility and perfectly displaying on mobile devices.
-You can greatly customize all aspects of the charts and tables, and import data from Excel, CSV, Google Sheets, and more!
+The plugin leverages the Google Visualization API, DataTables.net, and ChartJS libraries to deliver responsive and animated charts, graphs, and tables, ensuring excellent cross-browser compatibility and a seamless mobile experience.
+You can fully customize all aspects of the charts and tables to suit your needs.
+For enhanced data management features, including importing from Excel, CSV, Google Sheets, and more, consider exploring the PRO version.

 ### 🔗 HELPFUL LINKS ###